jaredpar/jaredpar.github.io/_posts/2009-01-08-script-blocks-and-closures-or-lack-there-of.md

     avalue

-This behavior though can also be used as a feature.??
-Part of the implicit contract of a scriptblock can be the existance of certain named variables in the scope where the script block is executed.??
+This behavior though can also be used as a feature.
+Part of the implicit contract of a scriptblock can be the existance of certain named variables in the scope where the script block is executed.
 Probably not the best code maintainability practice, but I think we can generate a few good samples in a future post.